Sniffing their Way to Success

 Rangers, with the help of their canine partners, have performed daily patrols in the areas where poaching is common.
 The anti-poaching initiative has successfully arrested 53 suspects between January and June 2014.
 Isaac Phaahla, spokesman for SANParks said, ?The units have made a great difference, the number of successful arrests have largely been due to them?.
 In 2013, a total amount of 133 arrests were made for rhino-poaching related crimes.

-The Endangered Wildlife Trust (EWT) will be using a sniffer dog to assist in its anti-rhino poaching campaign.
+The Endangered Wildlife Trust (EWT) first used a sniffer dog to assist in its anti-rhino poaching campaign in 2012.
 Rico the Wildlife Sniffer Dog is being trained to detect wildlife products.
-The training is funded by the Hans Hoheisen Charitable Trust.
-Rico will be deployed as part of a partnership between the EWT and the African Consultants for Transport Security (ACTS), a cargo screening company that uses sniffer dogs to detect explosives in cargo.
+The training was funded by the Hans Hoheisen Charitable Trust.
+Rico was deployed as part of a partnership between the EWT and the African Consultants for Transport Security (ACTS), a cargo screening company that uses sniffer dogs to detect explosives in cargo.

-Rico, a two year old Belgian Malinois, arrived in South Africa from Germany on Tuesday the 6th of March.
-He will take up duty as a Wildlife Sniffer Dog at OR Tambo International Airport?s cargo and baggage sections.
+Rico, a two year old Belgian Malinois, arrived in South Africa from Germany on Tuesday the 6th of March 2012.
+He took up duty as a Wildlife Sniffer Dog at O.R.
+Tambo International Airport?s cargo and baggage sections.
 The canine is physically ideally suited for the task as he has a high work drive, immense confidence and intense focus, coupled with an extraordinary sense of smell.

-The EWT will facilitate the deployment of a further five dogs at various high risk border points of entry and exit during 2012.
-This will contribute to increasing the detection rate of wildlife contraband in transit and therefore, the risk associated with wildlife crime and rhino poaching specifically.
+The EWT then facilitated the deployment of a further five dogs at various high risk border points of entry and exit during 2012.
+This contributed to increasing the detection rate of wildlife contraband in transit and therefore, the risk associated with wildlife crime and rhino poaching specifically.